-A standard implant is a titanium post usually 3 to 6 millimeters in diameter and 6 to 14 millimeters in length.
-Standard dental implants typically cost between $1,800 and $2,500 per fixture and several may be required.
+A standard implant is a titanium post, usually 3 to 6 millimeters in diameter and 6 to 14 millimeters in length.
+Standard dental implants typically cost between $1,800 and $2,500 per fixture, and several may be required.

 Will Medicaid or Insurance pay for my implants?

 Medicaid is intended to provide coverage for “Medically Necessary Dental Services”.
 It covers basic treatments such as tooth extractions and their replacement with partial or full dentures.
 Generally, dental implants are not covered by dental insurance.
 However, more companies are covering dental implants today.
-In many cases, your insurance can help pay for the teeth that are placed on the dental implants, if not the implants themselves.
-Your dental insurance provider can apprise you if dental implants and or dental crowns are a covered procedure.
+In many cases, your insurance can help pay for the teeth placed on the dental implants, if not the implants themselves.
+Your dental insurance provider can apprise you if dental implants and dental crowns are covered procedure.

-Patients seeking a FREE second opinion are welcome.
+Patients seeking a second opinion are welcome.
 You will need a copy of your CT scan and procedure plan.

 The only way to obtain an accurate cost for your dental implant procedure is to have a consultation that addresses your unique situation.
 Without a CT scan and procedure plan, a dental exam must be completed (CT scan, evaluation, and procedure plan) must be completed.